Planning for Infrastructure Delivery

 Infrastructure can be defined as the range of services and facilities needed for the functioning of local communities.
 Such services and facilities include: physical assets such as roads, power lines and sewerage systems; community services such as doctors surgeries, hospitals and schools; and heritage assets such as public open spaces.
 Infrastructure planning is the process by which deficiencies in the provision of local services can be identified and addressed.

-Increasing emphasis has been placed by the Government on the importance of infrastructure planning; national planning policy formally requires local authorities to demonstrate sufficient infrastructure exists, or will be provided, to support their strategies for new development as set out in their Local Plans.
+The government has placed increased emphasis on the importance of infrastructure planning; national planning policy formally requires local authorities to demonstrate sufficient infrastructure exists, or will be provided, to support their strategies for new development as set out in their Local Plans.

 - Funding sources; and